JerryWu96/AI_CS640_BU/README.md

 ## Neural Network

-I used **python** to implement this project.
+We used **Python** and related libraries to implement this project.
 Please check *neural network* folder.

-There are four objectives that I achieved:
+There are four objectives that we achieved:

 - Understand how neural networks work
 - Implement a simple neural network